 The hospital was really busy.
 We were examining patients on dental chairs, but there were also patients on normal chairs, and patients standing, and sitting on the floor.
 I think it was the first day back after a four-day public holiday so it was even busier than it would have been.

 The biggest difference between dentistry in Belgium and Zambia was the lack of equipment.
 They had hardly any equipment to do preventative and restorative dentistry, so they often choose to remove the tooth to avoid it causing worse problems further down the line.

 Local dentists used a lot of antibiotics too.
-They gave most patients antibiotics, where we only really use them sparingly and only then in particular cases.
+They gave most patients antibiotics, which we only really used sparingly and only then in particular cases.
 I did a root canal on a patient’s canine tooth, which has the longest root of all our teeth.
 We use little files to make the root clean, but the department’s files were too short.
 I had to improvise.

 I ended up taking off the handle of the file so I could get it in deeper to reach the end of the root.
 We also used burs, but the water wasn’t working.
 We had to use little syringes full of water to get a similar effect.
 The root canal was successful.

 There were lots of different improvisations like this during my placement.
 And the experience made me realise how lucky we are in Belgium to have what we have.
 I learned a lot by doing treatments with limited materials.